Dependency Handler

 Advanced dependency configuration

-To do some advanced configuration on a dependency when it is declared, you can additionally pass a configuration closure:
+To perform advanced configuration on a dependency when it is declared, you can pass an additional configuration closure:

 dependencies {